Deicide (band): Musical style and influences

-Dom Lawson of Metal Hammer wrote, "in terms of defining the sound of Floridian death metal in the early 90s, few bands are either as iconic or as notorious."
-Despite this, frontman Glen Benton prefers not to use the "death metal" terminology.
-Greg Prato of AllMusic loosely referred to Deicide as blackened death metal.
-Additionally, Deicide's albums following their debut album have been called brutal death metal.
+Deicide are considered a death metal band, with Dom Lawson of Metal Hammer writing, "in terms of defining the sound of Floridian death metal in the early 90s, few bands are either as iconic or as notorious."
+In a review for The Stench of Redemption, Greg Prato of AllMusic referred to Deicide as "one of the longest-running death metal/black metal bands from the U.S.", with one song influenced by grindcore, and Deicide retaining their overall "trademark extreme metal sound" on the entire album.
+Additionally, Deicide's albums following their debut album have been called brutal death metal by Kerrang.

-According to Benton, Deicide was initially influenced by extreme metal acts such as Venom, Possessed and Death.
-Original guitarist Eric Hoffman was introduced to extreme metal by his brother Brian while the two were in high school.
-Eric recalled: "My brother came into my room and showed me some Bathory and Sodom and some Slayer, and I was like, 'what the fuck is this shit?!'
-I got into it."
+According to Benton, Deicide was initially influenced by early extreme metal acts such as Venom, Possessed and Death.
+Original guitarist Eric Hoffman was introduced to extreme metal such as Bathory, Sodom, and Slayer by his brother Brian while the two were in high school.
 Eric, who was slightly older than his brother, was also influenced by Led Zeppelin, Black Sabbath and Yngwie Malmsteen.
-Brian stated that he was influenced by "anything satanic, basically.
+Brian stated that he was influenced by "anything Satanic, basically.
 Anything fucking evil. [...]
 Anything crazy."